 A further example of 900 would leave our new rent level to be 806.02.
 This example of 900 is within our actual data set, as this is so we are interpolating to make our prediction.

 A value of 100 into our model would yield a value of 70.02. as the initial value of 100 is not within the range of our data said we are said to be extrapolating to make our prediction.
 This is not as credible as interpolation.

+Using the mean of the previous rent (981.557) with our model (0.92*(981.86) - 21.98) returns the value 881.33.
+The value of 888.81 is the true mean of rent.
+This gives us a difference of 7.48.
+Our model appears to be quite accurate.

 Yes, I believe the predictions match up with the quite well with the observed values.
 The factor I have used in this model is definitely a useful predictor of rent.
 Short of external economic factors, drastic changes to geography or the dwelling state the previous rent is one of the major if not the major prediction variable.

 I would have more confidence in the values that are within the range of the dataset(interpolated) as once rent levels go low they aren’t really going to get cheaper although we must use caution with this model as it indicates rent prices declining from previous levels, whilst this may happen in a market correction after a bull run into a bear market this isn’t generally the way true values go due to inflation.
-I would be recalculating the model frequently to take the other external factors into consideration or considering using a multiple regression model.
+I would be recalculating the model frequently to take the other external factors(not in the data set) into consideration or consider using a multiple regression model.

+Summary lm output from r for regression model.